remix-run/remix/docs/future/vite.md

 [Vite][vite] is a powerful, performant and extensible development environment for JavaScript projects.
 In order to improve and extend Remix's bundling capabilities, we now support Vite as an alternative compiler.
 In the future, Vite will become the default compiler for Remix.

-<docs-warning>Note that Cloudflare is not yet supported when using Vite.</docs-warning>

 ## Getting started

 To get started with a minimal server, you can use the [`unstable-vite`][template-vite] template: